 There are some reviews online about Jason Bond picks with some saying its a penny stock scam and most reviews about his service are just positive reviews because Jason has a big affiliate payout program (I am not an affiliate).

-I can’t really comment on the claims if Jason Bond picks a penny stock scam as he isn’t just trading illiquid penny stocks(he also trades low priced ETF’s and beaten up, low priced smallcap stocks) and he is forthright with his actual trading record.
+I can’t really comment on the claims if Jason Bond picks is a scam as he isn’t just trading illiquid penny stocks(he also trades low priced ETF’s and beaten up, low priced smallcap stocks) and he is forthright with his actual trading record.
 I mentioned I don’t like services that enter trades before they alert subscribers(especially on low priced stocks) but in fairness he does provide his watch list to you ahead of time so you know where he is looking to enter.
 I also wouldn’t necessarily subscribe if you think you are going to replicate his trades and performance.

-I Hope this help with your decision making if you are looking at Jason Bond’s service.
+I hope this help with your decision making if you are looking at Jason Bond’s service.
 It was fine for the small amount I paid to see some of the videos but I cancelled after 1st month after better understanding his service and trading approach.

 Please share this post if you found it useful or leave a comment below if you have any feedback.